The world is too much

 I am not ashamed that I froze on the bus.

 I regret jumping on the storyteller.
-I wish I had just walked away.
-Instead, I defended Jolene’s honor … a gesture that only made sense to me.
+Defending Jolene’s honor was a gesture that only made sense to me.

 I know this story / this feeling / this panic keeps me in that terrible moment until I release it.
 I am officially releasing it now … and for this I am grateful.